camunda/camunda-docs/docs/reference/announcements.md

 An example of how to use the new `CorrelationResult` can be found in the [Connector SDK documentation](/components/connectors/custom-built-connectors/connector-sdk.md#inbound-connector-runtime-logic).

+### Versioning changes in Elasticsearch

+As of the 8.6 release, Camunda is compatible with Elasticsearch 8.13+ and no longer supports older Elasticsearch versions.
+See [supported environments](/reference/supported-environments.md).

+### Versioning changes in AWS OpenSearch

+As of the 8.6 release, Camunda is compatible with AWS OpenSearch 2.9+ and no longer supports older AWS OpenSearch versions.
+See [supported environments](/reference/supported-environments.md).

 ## Camunda 8.5

 Release date: 9th of April 2024